Vocational Education and Training in Schools (VETiS)

 VETiS funding by the VET investment budget

-VETiS qualifications on the Queensland Training Subsidies List are at the certificate I and II level.
-Students who wish to access the VET investment budget to undertake a certificate III qualification should do so as a school-based apprentice or trainee (SAT).
+VETiS qualifications on the Priority Skills List are at the certificate I and II level.
+Students who wish to access the VET investment budget to undertake a certificate III qualification should do so through a school-based apprenticeship or traineeship (SAT)—funding for a SAT is available under the User Choice program.

 Other certificate III qualifications may be delivered and funded outside of a SAT pathway, where an